 6. Review and print directions

 You can find directions to the conference site at our Directions page.

 7. Buy theme park tickets

-ASGA discount: Save 40% on Universal Studios tickets!
-Fill out and return the Youth Group Sales Ticket Order Form ASGA 2018 of go to the Group Sales window at Universal Studios (8 a.m to 4 p.m.) or Islands of Adventure (8 a.m. to 2 p.m.), and purchase the tickets under the Confirmation #21600617 to receive the ASGA discounts!
+ASGA discount: Save on Universal Studios tickets!
+Fill out and return the College Groups Ticket Order Form or go to the Group Sales window at Universal Studios (8 a.m to 4 p.m.) or Islands of Adventure (8 a.m. to 2 p.m.), and purchase the tickets to receive the ASGA discount!

 Universal Studios Florida.
 Jump into the action of your favorite movies and TV shows with rides and attractions for all ages.
 Escape the curse of The Mummy, careen through Krustyland with The Simpsons, and star in a roller coaster music video on Hollywood Rip Ride Rockit.

 Universal’s Islands of Adventure.
 Explore comic books, timeless tales and blockbuster movies as they come to life right before your eyes!
 Face the dinosaurs of Jurassic Park and enter a land where magic is real at The Wizarding World of Harry Potter – Hogsmeade.

 ASGA strongly recommended professional attire, either business or business casual.

 9. Bring business cards, brochures, and college/university materials

 Make sure you bring business cards, SG brochures, constitutions, sweatshirts, and more to exchange with other delegates.